apache/flink-kubernetes-operator/docs/content/docs/custom-resource/overview.md

 under the License.
 -->

-# FlinkDeployment Overview
+# Overview

-The core user facing API of the Flink Kubernetes Operator is the FlinkDeployment Custom Resource (CR).
+The core user facing API of the Flink Kubernetes Operator is the FlinkDeployment and FlinkSessionJob Custom Resources (CR).

 Custom Resources are extensions of the Kubernetes API and define new object types.
 In our case the FlinkDeployment CR defines Flink Application and Session cluster deployments.
+The FlinkSessionJob CR defines the session job on the Session cluster and each Session cluster can run multiple FlinkSessionJob.

-Once the Flink Kubernetes Operator is installed and running in your Kubernetes environment, it will continuously watch FlinkDeployment objects submitted by the user to detect new deployments and changes to existing ones.
+Once the Flink Kubernetes Operator is installed and running in your Kubernetes environment, it will continuously watch FlinkDeployment and FlinkSessionJob objects submitted by the user to detect new CR and changes to existing ones.
 In case you haven't deployed the operator yet, please check out the [quickstart]({{< ref "docs/try-flink-kubernetes-operator/quick-start" >}}) for detailed instructions on how to get started.

+With these two Custom Resources, we can support two different operational models:

+- Flink application managed by the `FlinkDeployment`
+- Empty Flink session managed by the `FlinkDeployment` + multiple jobs managed by the `FlinkSessionJobs`.
+The operations on the session jobs are independent of each other.

+## FlinkDeployment

 FlinkDeployment objects are defined in YAML format by the user and must contain the following required fields: